Privacy Policy

 10.2.
 Users may withdraw marketing consent.
 Withdrawal does not affect processing that occurred before withdrawal and does not prevent processing required to perform the license agreement, send receipts, comply with law, or protect rights.

 10.3.
 Privacy requests should be sent to the controller contact listed in Section 12 of the license offer.
-The request should include the email used for purchase, sandbox key request, or support and describe the request.
-Redacto may request information needed to confirm the user's connection to an order, license, or sandbox key.
+The request should include the email used for the account, purchase, or support and describe the request.
+Redacto may request information needed to confirm the user's connection to an account, order, or license.

 11. Emails, Cookies, and Analytics